Thursday, August 13, 2009

 (Put the wives on him??
 What are we talking about?)

-No, indeed the translation for handcuffs is the same as the Spanish plural for "wife."
+Indeed! the translation for handcuffs is the same as the Spanish plural for "wife."

-Before my brain delved into the sociological significance of this translation it took a brief but important detour in which I imagined two doll-sized but life-like trophy wives in red Jessica Rabbit dresses wrapped around Sawyers wrists.
+Before my brain delved into the sociological significance of this translation, it took a brief but important detour, in which I imagined two doll-sized but life-like trophy wives in red Jessica Rabbit dresses wrapped around Sawyers wrists.

-Apparently the words share the same etymological root: the latin word spondere, which means to promise.
+Apparently, the words share the same etymological root: the latin word spondere, which means to promise.

-Even with this academic explanation I had a hard time wrapping my brain around the idea that these two words are IDENTICAL.
+Even with this academic explanation, I had a hard time wrapping my brain around the idea that these two words are IDENTICAL.
 But it actually makes some sense in Venezuela, where the term cuaima is popular.

-Cuaima literally means "snake" but in Venezuela it more commonly refers to a woman who, according to my googling, is "trained since childhood to screw men over and to be suspicious, jealous, possessive, manipulative, dominating, controlling, fear-inducing."
+Cuaima literally means "snake," but in Venezuela it more commonly refers to a woman who, according to my googling, is "trained since childhood to screw men over and to be suspicious, jealous, possessive, manipulative, dominating, controlling, fear-inducing."

 Wednesday, May 6, 2009